-In preparing its 2020 Sustainability Reporting, Wesfarmers applied the following criteria:
+In preparing its sustainability and Indigenous affairs disclosures, Wesfarmers applied the following criteria:

 - GRI Standards, including the Reporting Principles for defining report quality and content

-- National Greenhouse and Energy Reporting Act 2007 (for Scope 1 and 2 greenhouse gas data) and GHG Protocol guidance (for Scope 3 greenhouse gas data)
+- National Greenhouse and Energy Reporting Act 2007 for Scope 1 and 2 greenhouse gas data

-- Other selected Criteria, as determined by Wesfarmers, and as set out in its Sustainability Reporting.
+- Other selected Criteria, as determined by Wesfarmers, and as set out in its sustainability disclosures.

 EY’s responsibility and independence

-Wesfarmers’ management (‘management’) was responsible for selecting the Criteria and preparing and fairly presenting the 2020 Sustainability Reporting in accordance with that Criteria.
+Wesfarmers management (‘management’) was responsible for selecting the Criteria and preparing and fairly presenting the sustainability and Indigenous affairs disclosures in accordance with that Criteria.
 This responsibility includes establishing and maintaining internal controls, adequate records, and making estimates that are reasonable in the circumstances.

 Our approach to conducting the review